Girl Singing (Hals)

 Girl Singing is a figurative painting by Frans Hals, who was a male 17th-century Dutch master.
-Its subject is a young woman singing.
+Its subject is a girl or young woman singing.
 More particularly, it is her expressive face as she focuses intently on singing from her music book, and the apparent spontaneity of the moment in which the artist 'captures' her.
 Girl Singing is one of a pair of pictures Hals painted at Haarlem in about 1628; its pendant is the Boy Playing the Violin.
 Both paintings have a musical theme.
 Both show casually dressed young people, presumably at home.
 They are the same quite small size and each is in square lozenge format, in oil colours on a wooden panel.
-Possibly the models were two of Hals's own children.
+It has been suggested the models were two of Hals's own children.

 Description

 Seymour Slive remarked that Girl Singing exhibits the same sparkling technique and blond tonality seen in the commissioned portraits on the same small scale that Hals painted in the second half of the 1620s.

-Girl Singing depicts the head, part of the upper body, and hands of a young woman singing from a book.
+Girl Singing depicts the head, part of the upper body, and hands of a girl or young woman singing from a book.
 As is the case in most of Hals's work, the light falls from the subject's right (our left).
 To the right, in an otherwise plain background in warm shades of light brown, is a patch of shade (the young woman's shadow) in which Hals has put his usual FH monogram signature.
 The painting is not dated; the conjectured date of "about 1628" relies on comparison with other works by Hals.

 The lines of the Girl's brow, mouth, shoulders, finger tips, and the page from which she sings almost rhyme with two sides of the painting's lozenge shape; her nose and her one visible ear nearly (but not quite) echo the other two sides—all of which brings unity to the painting's composition while supporting the impression that the subject is in motion within its compositional frame.

-The Girl's face is cheerful, gently animated, and open.
+The Girl's face is depicted as cheerful, animated, and open.
 Her lips part as she sings.
-She is clearly concentrating on the music in her book and absorbed in her singing.
-She keeps rhythm with her right hand (at the bottom left of the painting).
+She is concentrating on the music in her book and absorbed in her singing.
+She keeps rhythm with her right hand.
 She turns her face a little to her left and down towards her book, which she holds in her left hand at the lower right-hand edge of the painting.
-Because the artist looks up from a position slightly lower than the young woman's face, we can see her eyes.
-The page she is singing from flitters above the other pages, refusing to lie flat.
-The artist's low viewpoint together with the young woman's turning gesture and downward look focus our attention on the relationship between her and her music.
+Because the artist looks up from a position slightly lower than the youngster's face, we can see her eyes.
+The page she is singing from flitters above the other pages.
+It does not lie flat.
+The artist's low viewpoint together with the girl's turning gesture and downward look focus the viewer’s attention on the relationship between her and her music.